Nhanderu/Belizas/ReadMe.md

 ### To-do list

 * Add comments and XML docs in all code.
-* Make unit tests for every method.
-* TruthTable method to convert the table data to a CSV text.
+* Add a CSV file writer method.
-* Formula D.

 ### License